On this page:

 The Our Catchments, Our Communities program is strengthening CMAs to lead integrated catchment management (ICM) and catchment stewardship in partnership with the community and Traditional Owners.

-The Minister has approved 7 out of 10 new regional catchment strategies (RCS) for water.
-The RCS are developed by catchment management authorities (CMAs) in partnership with Traditional Owners, local government and communities.
-The role of the RCS is to guide collective efforts and improve the health of land, water and biodiversity.
-Vital for vibrant, prosperous, and sustainable communities and environments.
+Regional Catchment Strategies (RCS) are the primary strategic planning document for natural resource management in each region defined in the Catchment and Land Protection Act 1994.
+The role of the RCS is to guide collective efforts and improve the health of land, water and biodiversity, and they are vital for vibrant, prosperous, and sustainable communities and environments.

 • Stage 2 has delivered a model of Custodianship to inform future ICM program and policy settings to achieve better alignment.
 This model is to be tested in upcoming pilot projects with Traditional Owners.